 We visited Bunbury on Australia’s west coast because our lovely friend Jo Castro had told us about her coastal home.

-Lucky for us, Jo was in town when we were and she took us out for the day to see some of her favourite things.
+Lucky for us, Jo was in town when we were and she took us out for the day to share with us some of her favourite things to do in Bunbury!

 It’s always great to see an area with a local and spend the day with her.
 She’s a beautiful lady and the girls adore her and her husband Dave, who we had the pleasure of spending the evening with at their house chatting all things travel.